tinode/chat/README.md

 	sub:  [
     {
       user: "usr2il9suCbuko", // string, ID of the user this subscription describes
+	  online: "on", // string, current online status of the user with respect to
+					// the topic, i.e. if the user is listening to messages
       updated: "2015-10-24T10:26:09.716Z", // timestamp of the last change in the
                                            // subscription, present only for
                                            // requester's own subscriptions